mA*ths Online and Further mA*ths Online Programme

 - If your parents/carers do not possess an undergraduate degree or higher degree from the UK or abroad;

-- If you receive pupil premium or free school meals at secondary school.
+- If you receive pupil premium or free school meals at secondary school;

-For further information, please contact mathsonline@manchester.ac.uk.
+For further information or if you have a question, please contact mathsonline@manchester.ac.uk.